-Canon G5 X versus Canon T6s
+Canon G5 X vs T6s

 The Canon PowerShot G5 X and the Canon EOS Rebel T6s (labelled Canon 760D in some countries) are two digital cameras that were officially introduced, respectively, in October 2015 and February 2015.
 The G5X is a fixed lens compact, while the T6s is a DSLR.
 The cameras are based on an one-inch (G5X) and an APS-C (T6s) sensor.
-The G5X has a resolution of 20 megapixel, whereas the T6s provides 24 MP.
+The G5X has a resolution of 20 megapixels, whereas the T6s provides 24 MP.

 The physical size and weight of the Canon G5 X and the Canon T6s are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6s is considerably larger (57 percent) than the Canon G5 X. In this context, it is worth noting that neither the G5X nor the T6s are weather-sealed.